- 13th in UK for Graduate Prospects - Complete University Guide 2018

-As a graduate with a good degree in psychology from Bangor, a variety of careers will be open to you and as our ranking in the Top 20 (of 110) in the Times 2015 Guide shows you will be well prepared to start your working life.
+A degree in psychology from Bangor will open up a variety of careers to you.
 There are careers for which a psychology degree is essential, and careers for which psychology provides a useful base.
 In addition, there are careers open to graduates and postgraduates from any discipline.
 These include, for example, careers in management training, accountancy, teaching, nursing, social work, the police and the armed forces.
 However, employers are usually looking for general or transferable skills, and a psychology degree arguably provides a unique combination of these.

 The British Psychological Society (BPS) was founded in 1901 and received Royal Charter status in 1965.
 The BSc Psychology degree course at Bangor is accredited as conferring eligibility for the Graduate Basis for Chartered Membersip (GBC), provided the minimum standard of qualification of second class honours is achieved.
 This is the first step towards becoming a Chartered Psychologist.
 For a more detailed account of career opportunities (and relevant pay scales) you may wish to consult their web site: bps.org.uk